librariesio/libraries.io/docs/repository_search_endpoint.md

 ## Individual Repository Search

-The repository search endpoint allows you to search a specific platform (e.g. Github, Gitlab, Bitbucket) for the repositories which contain the query string.
+The repository search endpoint allows you to search (currently Github, Gitlab, or Bitbucket) for the repositories which contain the query string.
 The request will find all projects that contain the search parameter within the title.

 Caution: This search will NOT query the keywords of each project, the title has to contain the query string.